Hakan Yakin: Club career

 Curiosity during the championship play-off round of their 2002–03 season was, that in the home match in the St. Jakob-Park on 19 April 2003, Yakin had a good game and scored a perfect hat-trick during the first half of the game as Basel won 3–0 against Young Boys.
 Yakin showed his other side in the return match in the Stadion Neufeld in Bern one week later.
 As YB went a goal up he lost his temper and kicked the ball away, thus collecting a yellow card.
 Just ten minutes later he committed a rough foul and collecting a second yellow, thus yellow/red, to be sent-off.

 His career was then overshadowed by some trouble regarding his club transfers, as his engagements outside Switzerland (Paris Saint-Germain, VfB Stuttgart, and Galatasaray) were not accompanied by luck.
 In 2005–06, Yakin returned to Switzerland, joining BSC Young Boys.
 In July 2008, Yakin signed a contract with Qatar champions Al-Gharafa, for a salary of around €2.5 million per year.

-In March 2009, it was reported that Yakin had been training with the Grasshopper Club Zürich Under-21 side, coached by his brother Murat, in a bid to get fit.
+In March 2009, it was reported that Yakin had been training with the Grasshoppers Under-21 side, coached by his brother Murat, in a bid to get fit.
 Yakin then signed a contract on 25 June 2009 in his homeland Switzerland with FC Luzern, running through to 30 June 2011.
 In summer 2011 his brother Murat became his manager at FC Luzern.

-During the mid-season break in January 2012 Yakin transferred to AC Bellinzona in the Challenge League, the second tier of Swiss football.
+During the mid-season break in January 2012 Yakin transferred to Bellinzona in the Challenge League, the second tier of Swiss football.
 He played his team debut on 26 February in the 2–0 home win against Stade Nyonnais.
 He scored his first two goals for the club in the 3–2 away win against Aarau on 9 April 2012.